hovancik/stretchly/README.md

 #### Linux note

 Please see http://electron.atom.io/docs/api/tray/ for Electron's Tray Linux specifics.
-Having `libappindicator1` installed should be enough for *Stretchly*.
+Having `libappindicator1` (`libappindicator` on Fedora) installed should be enough for *Stretchly*.
+If the tray icon is not visible when using the Gnome DE, an extension, such as [this](https://extensions.gnome.org/extension/615/appindicator-support/), is required to enable it.

 For Natural breaks, you might need some packages too (`libxss-dev`).